vanadium-archive/browser/README.md

 make start
 ```

+Additionally, demo services and mount tables that represent
+a virtual house and cottage are added to your local namespace.
+For more information, see the help pages in the Namespace Browser application
+(click on the menu icon in the upper-left corner, then select Help).

 ## Testing

 The namespace browser has some unit and integration tests that verify basic functionality.
 Run these tests with the following command:

 ```sh